 Image source: Recode by Vox

 Why does TikTok get so many positive responses?
 The Covid pandemic has promoted the trend of working from home and forced your children to study online and entertain online.
 Everything happens in that narrow space.
 Now everything becomes sloppy: The house is messy, children stay at home and behave inappropriately, people don’t wear makeup, people don’t go out to eat luxurious things, etc. In general, life becomes less polished.

 From here, the posts gradually show the reality of daily life and encourage people to openly share about their lives.
-This is not easy to find on Facebook or especially Instagram – which is seen as an idealized place about people’s lives (supercars, expensive brands, villas, selfie filters, etc.), but instead, it’s TikTok – encourages humor and connection in a different way, by watching strangers talk openly about their lives.
+This is not easy to find on Facebook or especially Instagram – which is seen as an idealized place of people’s lives (supercars, expensive brands, villas, selfie filters, etc.), but instead, it’s TikTok – encourages humor and connection in a different way, by watching strangers talk openly about their lives.

 That is also part of the reason why more and more children are watching TikTok and participating in TikTok’s challenges and trends.